-Faculty and staff may also sign up for the Health Care Reimbursement Account (HCRA) and/or Dependent Care Reimbursement Account (DCRA) at this time.
+Faculty and staff may also enroll or re-enroll for the Health Care Reimbursement Account (HCRA) and/or Dependent Care Reimbursement Account (DCRA) at this time.
 If you are currently enrolled in the HCRA and/or DCRA, and want to continue your coverage, you must re-enroll during the Open Enrollment period.

 If your current medical and dental coverage meets your needs, and you are not enrolled in HCRA or DCRA, you do not need to take any action to continue your current coverage.